-(i) The use of Closed Circuit Television (CCTV) in areas where live animals are present can assist those responsible for monitoring and enforcing animal welfare within the abattoir in ensuring that standards are maintained.
-It is strongly recommended that CCTV footage is also used for in-house training programmes and to provide an additional level of security at the abattoir.
+The use of Closed Circuit Television (CCTV) in areas where live animals are present can assist those responsible for monitoring and enforcing animal welfare within the slaughter facility in ensuring that standards are maintained.
+It is strongly recommended that CCTV footage is also used for in-house training programmes and to provide an additional level of security at the slaughter facility.

-S(TV) 1.1 A functional CCTV system must be installed and operational to monitor animals undergoing the following processes at the abattoir (as applicable):

-- a) unloading from vehicles into the lairage - b) shackling, including the shackling of birds following gas killing - c) stunning, including exiting the electrical waterbath - d) neck cutting - e) entering a gas killing system. - S(TV) 1.2 CCTV cameras must be positioned to ensure a clear view of the processes being monitored is achieved at all times. - S(TV) 1.3 It must be possible to observe clearly the view from each camera at all times via one or more monitors. - S(TV) 1.4 CCTV footage must be recorded at all times where animals are undergoing any of the processes listed under standard S(TV) 1.1. - S(TV) 1.5 The recorded CCTV footage must be: - a) retained by the abattoir for a period of at least three months, and - b) available for viewing on site by RSPCA Assured field staff and RSPCA Farm Animals Department staff on request.
+- S(TV) 1.1 LEGAL A functional CCTV system must be installed and operational to monitor animals undergoing the following processes at the slaughter facility (as applicable): - a) unloading from vehicles into the lairage - b) shackling, including the shackling of birds following gas killing - c) stunning, including exiting the electrical waterbath - d) neck cutting - e) entering a gas killing system. - S(TV) 1.2 LEGAL CCTV cameras must be positioned to ensure a clear view of the processes being monitored is achieved at all times. - S(TV) 1.3 LEGAL It must be possible to observe clearly the view from each camera at all times via one or more monitors. - S(TV) 1.4 LEGAL CCTV footage must be recorded at all times where animals are undergoing any of the processes listed under standard S(TV) 1.1. - S(TV) 1.5 LEGAL The recorded CCTV footage must be: - a) retained by the slaughter facility for a period of at least three months, and - b) available for viewing on site on request.

-(i) Where possible it may be useful for managers to retain CCTV footage for longer than the three months specified in standard S(TV) 1.5, for their own monitoring and security purposes.
+Where possible it may be useful for managers to retain CCTV footage for longer than the three months specified in standard S(TV) 1.5, for their own monitoring and security purposes.